GaioCode/cityscape/README.md

 **Skybox**
 A skybox would help beautify the external world.
-Althogh I have explored the idea of it, I did not have the time to fully implement it.
+Althogh I have explored the idea of it, implementing it would require more time.

 **Face Culling**
 Face culling would remove textures that are within buildings or entities where the player should not be seeing.
 This would improve the frame rate.
-However, the method of creating buildings would be very complex, and a lot of restructuring would be needed.
+However, the method of creating buildings would be complex and requires restructurin the code.

 **Code Optimization and Cleanup**
-There is a lot of code that requires cleaning up.
+The code could be better optimised.
 For example, I would find a way to categorize both Buildings and Land as children of an Entity class as they share many similarities.
-Adding new entities, such as street lamps, would also fall under the Entity class.
+Adding new entities, such as street lamps, should also fall under the Entity class.

 **Moving Vehicles**